Meeting the Challenges of an Ageing Workforce

 Age Discrimination

 Ageism in the workplace remains a significant issue, with older workers often facing bias in hiring, promotions, and professional development opportunities.
-Employers have unfounded beliefs that older candidates adapt and learn less quickly – even though our research shows that they believe the vast majority of their existing midcareer and older workers learn as fast if not faster than younger counterparts.
+Employers have unfounded beliefs that older candidates adapt and learn less quickly – even though our research shows that they believe the vast majority of their existing midcareer and older workers learn as fast, if not faster, than younger counterparts.

 Technological Adaptation

 The rapid pace of technological advancement can create a skills gap for workers.
-Additionally, our research shows that midcareer and older workers have a tendency to undervalue training in favor of work experience; only 38% of those over age 45 have participated in training in the past three years.
+Additionally, Generation 2023 research shows that midcareer and older workers have a tendency to undervalue training in favor of work experience; only 38% of those over age 45 have participated in training in the past three years.
 This gap can reduce their employability in tech-driven industries.

 Workplace Flexibility